versia-pub/server/CONTRIBUTING.md

 ### Writing documentation

 Documentation for the Lysand protocol is available on [lysand.org](https://lysand.org/).
 If you are thinking of modifying the protocol, please make sure to send a pull request over there to get it approved and merged before you send your pull request here.

+This project should not need much documentation, but if you think that something needs to be documented, please add it to the README or contribution guide.

+## Reporting bugs

+If you find a bug, please open an issue on GitHub.
+Please make sure to include the following information:

+- The steps to reproduce the bug
+- The expected behavior
+- The actual behavior
+- The version of Lysand you are using
+- The version of Bun you are using
+- The version of PostgreSQL you are using
+- Your operating system and version

 # License